a1791796/aodi-intern-data_analytics-repo/chrome_extensions.md

+Which extensions did you install?
+Why?

 I installed React Developer Tools, Redux DevTools , A JSON Viewer and Lighthouse.

+What was the most useful thing you learned?

 I ran through these 4 extension but haven't used it.
 I can write down what I learn from them React Developer Tools: used for inspecting and debugging React applications in the browser.